Pureed Diets As a Fine Dining Experience

 Ricardo Gomez is the Regional Director of Dining Services at Brookdale Senior Living Solutions.
 Brookdale offers new answers to the age-old question of aging.
 Framing everything we do inside your vision for all the places you’d still like your life to go.
 As an individual.
 A couple.
 A family.
 Being a trusted partner in bringing all those places you seek in life- to life.
 By listening to your needs.
 Understanding the life you want for yourself or your loved one.
 Then customizing a solution that puts life, close within reach.

 We do this in more than 600 retirement communities, and with a wide range of innovative programs and services.
 Brookdale has nearly 50,000 associates whose passion, courage and true sense of partnership make Brookdale what it is.
 More than a company, it is a calling.

 Do you have any good pureed food cooking tips or recipes?
-What do you think about all the pureed food pictures in this article — would you eat them?
-We welcome your comments below.
+What do you think about all the pureed food pictures in this article?
+Would you eat them?
+Share your thoughts with us in the comments below.